STAT545-UBC/STAT545-UBC-original-website/cm013_ggplot2-continued.md

 ### cm013 2017-10-17 Tuesday overview

-  * Peer review for [Homework 04](hw04_tidy-data-joins.html) due today.
+#### Housekeeping

+- Your peer reviews for Homework 04 should have been submitted by last night.
-  * [Homework 05](hw05_factor-figure-boss-repo-hygiene.html) due Friday October 20 2017.
-This is the last HW of STAT 545.
+- Homework 05 due Friday October 20, 2017
+    - This is the last homework of STAT 545.
-  * Peer review for Homework 05 due Monday October 23 2017.
+- Peer review for Homework 05 due Monday October 23 2017.
+Also an unusual time.
 That concludes STAT 545.

+#### Today

-  * We will spend today on ggplot2, looping back now that you have a fair amount of experience.
+- We will spend today on `ggplot2`, looping back now that you have a fair amount of experience.
 Most likely topics:
     - [Using colors in R](block018_colors.html)
     - [Taking control of qualitative colors in `ggplot2`](block019_enforce-color-scheme.html)
     - [Secrets of a happy graphing life](block016_secrets-happy-graphing.html)